 - 1970-1973 University of Cambridge – BA (1st class honours) in economics

-Drawing on 4 decades of cycles, crises and reforms, Alex can research and advise on what to do and how to do it better, especially regarding economic and financial development, statistics and regulation.
-His focus is often the sensible design of financial systems for the economy and community and incentives for their individual component parts, be they policymakers and regulators, banks, fund managers, business, exchanges, agents and gatekeepers.
-He can provide insights on what will fail and what will get you on track.
-He also specialises in identifying emerging risks.
+Drawing on 4 decades of cycles, crises and reforms, Alex has researched and advised on what to do and how to do it better, especially regarding economic and financial development, statistics and regulation.
+His focus has been the sensible design of financial systems for the economy and community and incentives for their individual component parts and identifying emerging risks.